amoghkapoor/spotify-console/README.md

-# Spotify-Clone
+# Spotify-Console
-A Spotify clone which gives the user a preview of 30 seconds and analysis for each song.
+A Spotify console which gives the user a preview of 30 seconds and analysis for each song.
 Made by Spotify API, Node.js, React.js

 ## [Live Site](https://spotify-console.onrender.com)